allegro/allegro.tech/_posts/2014-11-12-asynch-req-processing_p1.md

 layout: post
 title: Increasing Capacity and improving Resilience with asynchronous request processing, part I
 author: bartosz.walacik
-tags: [java, capacity, resilience, NIO, undertow]
+tags: [tech,java, capacity, resilience, NIO, undertow]
 ---

 There are two parts of this article.
 In first we define